Last updated on August 15th, 2021 at 04:17 pm

 Analysis / Bias

-When covering world news pertaining to the USA, they use loaded language in their headlines such as “Trump’s Peace Plan Could Be Called ‘Unexecutable,’ Pompeo Tells Jewish Leaders.”
+When covering world news about the USA, they use loaded language in their headlines such as “Trump’s Peace Plan Could Be Called ‘Unexecutable,’ Pompeo Tells Jewish Leaders.”
 Opinion pieces regarding the USA tend to lean left with members of the Trump administration portrayed negatively through strong language such as this: Opinion Jared Kushner Just Killed the Palestinian Peace Camp.
 In general, Haaretz reports factual news with strongly left-leaning editorials.